 “Doubt is not a pleasant condition, but certainty is absurd.” – Voltaire.

 Understanding certainty depends on thinking through its subtle meanings, the definitions of knowledge and truth as distinguished from opinion and belief, and the philosophical tools of doubt and reason.
 Let’s start with the word “certain.”
 Webster’s had several definitions, but the two most useful here are: (1) free from doubt or reservation, confident, sure, and (2) established as true or sure, unquestionable, indisputable.1 By these definitions, we can say it is certain that 2+2=4, but not that God exists.
 Philosophically, certainty refers to the relational property of statements or propositions rather than a simple state of mind.
 Its opposite is “doubtful”, while the intermediate status is “probable.”
-All of these qualify our judgements rather than designate the truth value of the statement; for example, statements can be certainly true or certainly false.2
+All of these qualify our judgments rather than designate the truth value of the statement; for example, statements can be certainly true or certainly false.2

 Webster’s defines truth as “conformity with fact or reality,” true as “being in accordance with the actual state,” and fact as “something known to exist or to have happened.”3 Knowledge is defined as (1) acquaintance with facts, truth, or principles as from study or investigation or (2) the body of truths or facts accumulated in the course of time.4 Therefore, what is certain is known or knowledge, but not vice versa.
 In addition anything known must be true; while of course opinion and belief may be true or false.